lvegh/toolsana.com/summary/IMAGE_COMPRESSION_API.md

 ### 2. Update Your Next.js Project
 1. Replace your existing Sharp-based route handler with the modified code above
-2. Set the `COMPRESSION_API_URL` environment variable to point to your deployed API
+2. Set the `BASE_API_URL` environment variable to point to your deployed API
 3. Deploy your Next.js project to Cloudflare Pages

 ### 3. Test the Integration